-Unfortunately, Starting August 1, 2019, Priority Pass memberships earned thru American Express credit cards, including the Platinum cards, will no longer be eligible for “non-lounge airport experiences”.
+Unfortunately, Starting August 1, 2019, Priority Pass memberships earned thru American Express credit cards, including the Platinum cards, are no longer be eligible for “non-lounge airport experiences.”

 To enter just show your valid Platinum Card, valid ID and same-day boarding pass for a Delta flight.
 You may purchase guest access for your spouse or domestic partner and a child under 21, or up to two other traveling companions for $29 per person.

 So you need to be flying on a Delta flight that day and the access is only for yourself.
 You need to purchase admission for up to two guests at $29 each.
-The AMEX website says you can purchase additional passes for guests but the Delta website says two additional guests, that’s it and I’m going with them on this one.
 This means if Sharon and I wanted to go to a Sky Club, we’d have to pay $29.
 It’s just not worth it for us to pay $30 so we can sit in a lounge and nibble on cookies.
 However, I did pay the fee one time when we had an extended weather delay.
 I’ve found that lounge agents are very helpful when it comes to getting passengers to their destination and in that case, it was worth the money instead of sitting for forever on hold to talk to an agent.

 To enter, present your valid Platinum Card, a boarding pass showing a confirmed reservation for same-day travel and a government issued ID.
 You may enter with up to two (2) complimentary guests.